balena-io-experimental/pixel-buddy/README.md

 ![](https://raw.githubusercontent.com/balena-io-playground/second-screen/master/images/how-works.png)

 ## Sources
 Initially we have created one source to pull images from [Flowdock](https://www.flowdock.com/), a real-time chat and collaboration tool for organizations.
-However, we would like to see more sources developed for other platforms and PRs are encouraged!
+However, we would like to see more sources developed for other platforms and PRs are welcome!

 ### Flowdock source
 Features: